 Was born at Greenburg, Kentucky, November 28, 1831.
 Dr. Gustavus Adolphus Kilbourn was born near Chillicothe, Ohio, March 10, 1812.
-They were married u e ar Springfield, Illinois, January 11, 1850.
+They were married near Springfield, Illinois, January 11, 1850.

 The mother passed away October 26, 1899, the doctor following her the following April, 19.
-They were the as twigs.
+They were the parents of eleven children, those growing up are named below as twigs.
 The following tribute is by the son, Chalmers :